SathyaBhat/sathyasays.com/content/posts/2008-10-26-how-to-tackle-screen-resolution-problems-in-linux.md

 **NVIDIA DRIVERS**

 NVIDIA Proprietary Drivers when installed through repositories, can cause problems with the screen resolution.
 This really test the patience of an individual.
-So for people who don't know please install &#8220;nvidia-settings&#8221; first from the repositories(mostly, should be available there).
+So for people who don't know please install "nvidia-settings" first from the repositories(mostly, should be available there).
 There in the &#8216;Display Configuration' you should be having the screen resolution you need.
-Set it and if you want this resolution everytime you login then, click &#8220;Save to XConfiguration File&#8221; button.
+Set it and if you want this resolution everytime you login then, click "Save to XConfiguration File" button.
 You SHOULD be root/ use &#8216;gksu' to do this.

 Secondly, the problem could be that you may not be having the desired resolution in the drop-down menu.
-In that case, click on the &#8220;Advanced&#8221; button and add your desired but compatible resolution there.
-If it asks that it is unaviable and whether it should do what is possible say &#8220;Apply what is possible&#8221;.
+In that case, click on the "Advanced" button and add your desired but compatible resolution there.
+If it asks that it is unaviable and whether it should do what is possible say "Apply what is possible".
 I think that should the trick.

 Thirdly, sometimes a bug is there where the set resolution may not become permanent even after saving it to the Xconfig file i.e. /etc/X11/xorg.conf .
 There is a way to fix this, however.
 Only by editing &#8216;edid.bin' using hex editor.
 Thats the best that could be done.